-- Select-Bits A31-A24 are decoded by chip-select logic to select the cache memory subsystem. - Tag-Bits A23-A16 identify one of the 256 64-kilobyte sections in the main memory (DRAM). - Index-Bits A15-A2 identify one of the 16K doubleword locations in the cache.
+- Select Bit A31 is used to select the cache/DRAM subsystem. - Tag Bits A30-A16 identify which DRAM location currently is associated with each cache location. - Index Bits A15-A2 identify one of the 16,384 doubleword locations in the cache.

-Each doubleword location of the cache can be occupied by one of 256 blocks from the main memory (one block from each 64-kilobyte section).
+Each doubleword location of the cache can be occupied by one of the 32,768 blocks from main memory (one block from each 64-kilobyte section).

-The 80386 bits A23-A2 are interpreted as follows:
+The 80386 bits A31-A2 are interpreted as follows: